dwhall/HeyMac/docs/HeyMacProtocol.md

 optional information elements (IEs) and the payload.

 The length of a HeyMac frame MUST be conveyed by the physical layer.
-So the LoRa Explicit Header mode is used.
+So HeyMac uses LoRa's Explicit Header mode.

 There is no CRC or message authentication code in this layer because either the physical layer SHOULD have a CRC or